ptone/addme/README.md

 # Addme

-An easier way to ask someone to add a project to a service account.
+An easier way to ask someone to add a service's account to a developer project.

+OAuth flows are good for granting access to User owned resources, but don't work well for Cloud infrastructure projects.

 ![addme](addme.png)

-This repo demonstrates how to use the https://cloud.google.com/shell/docs/open-in-cloud-shell feature to make easier to ask someone to grant access to their project to your service.
+This repo demonstrates how to use the https://cloud.google.com/shell/docs/open-in-cloud-shell feature to make it easier to ask someone to grant access to their project for your service.

 Try it out (note, for security reasons, this is a nonsense service account, and will error):